 Rookie Montero singled him home for the only run of the day.

 “That RBI was so important, I’ll never forget it,” Montero said.
-“I spent most of the rest of the game on the bench, praying with ‘Guti.’ ”
+“I spent most of the rest of the game on the bench, praying with ‘Guti.’”

-On this day, he stayed put in the dugout.
+On this day, he stayed put.

 “I sat in one spot and didn’t move,” Gutierrez said.
 “I wasn’t even playing and I got nervous.
-That last batter, I kept thinking, ‘He’s going to do this!’
-And he did it.”
+That last batter, I kept thinking, ‘He’s going to do this!’ and he did it.”

 Felix seemed to get stronger as he closed in on the prize.
-Facing the heart of the Rays’ lineup in the eighth inning – Longoria, Ben Zobrist and Carlos Peña – he struck out the side.
+Facing the heart of the Rays lineup in the eighth inning – Longoria, Ben Zobrist and Carlos Pena – he struck out the side.